Editorial Standards

 Community Property States, Special Splitting Rules

-If you lived in a community property state during the year, the IRS will use that state’s rules to figure the injured spouse refund.
+If you lived in a community property state during the year, the IRS will use that state’s rules to figure the injured spouse refund, and the standard line-by-line allocation in Part III does not apply for you.
 The current list includes Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin.
 Some items are split differently, for example, the earned income credit is allocated based on each spouse’s earned income, while 50 percent of a joint overpayment, except for EIC, is often applied to certain non‑federal debts.
 The instructions also reference revenue rulings for specific states.

 A quick example helps.
 If you both lived in Texas all year and your spouse owes child support, the IRS may treat half of a joint overpayment as available for that debt, but will allocate the earned income credit based on each spouse’s wages.
 That can raise or lower your final refund share depending on who earned what.